 - Wrongful death

-Rosenfeld Injury Lawyers remind you that if you have suffered serious injuries in a motorcycle accident that was not your fault, you likely have the legal right to receive fair and full compensation for your damages.
-However, these cases are difficult to litigate in Illinois civil court.
-This is because motorcycle crashes are frequently viewed and nearly always treated differently than almost any other type of vehicle accident involving trucks, cars, bicycles and pedestrians.
+Rosenfeld Injury Lawyers LLC remind you that if you have suffered serious injuries in a motorcycle accident that was not your fault, you likely have the legal right to receive fair and full compensation for your damages.
+However, these cases are challenging to litigate in Illinois civil court.
+This is because motorcycle crashes are frequently viewed and nearly always treated differently than almost any other type of vehicle accident involving trucks, cars, bicycles, and pedestrians.

-Often times, juries and claims adjusters have an unfair bias against the motorcycle rider who is often painted as being dangerous or reckless.
+Often, juries and claims adjusters have an unfair bias against the motorcycle rider who is often painted as being dangerous or reckless.
 Because of that, many motorcycle victims will hire our reputable law firm that specializes in these types of cases.
-The motorcycle accident attorneys at Rosenfeld Injury Lawyers have effective reliable tools for combating the negative stereotypes of motorcycle riders.
+The motorcycle accident attorneys at Rosenfeld Injury Lawyers LLC have useful, reliable tools for combating the negative stereotypes of motorcycle riders.